lukhnos/ObjCurry/README.md

-# Curry
+# ObjCurry

-Curry studies the possibility of introducing currying to Objective-C and the various issues that come with it.
+ObjCurry studies the possibility of introducing currying to Objective-C and the various issues that come with it.

 Please note that this is not the real "currying" by the strict definition,